oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/core/BlockHashChainState.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/scala/org/oxygenium/flow/core/BlockHashChainState.scala)

 This code defines a trait called `BlockHashChainState` that provides functionality for managing a chain of block hashes.
-It is part of the Alephium project, which is a free software project distributed under the GNU Lesser General Public License.
+It is part of the Oxygenium project, which is a free software project distributed under the GNU Lesser General Public License.

 The `BlockHashChainState` trait defines several methods for managing a chain of block hashes, including adding and removing tips, getting timestamps for tips, and loading and updating the state of the chain from storage.
 The trait also defines a `tips` map that stores the block hashes and their associated timestamps.